newjersey/navigator.business.nj.gov/content/src/roadmaps/license-tasks/xray-reg.md

 :::callout{ showHeader="true" headerText="" showIcon="false" calloutType="informational" }

-DEP will provide the registration number and a Facility ID for a new location via mail after you submit the temporary registration form.
+DEP will provide the registration number and a Facility ID for a new location via mail after you submit the registration form.

 :::